lhoang64/DarkDarkGo/mgmt/database/README.md

 #### Index Builder
 - When Index Builder request chunk metadata from us:
-  - We get the first 5 chunk_id where task is None
+  - We get the first 5 chunk_id in Crawler relation where state is crawled
   - Give them chunk_id with Crawler's host
-  - Update Index Builder's host and set task to building
+  - Insert Index Builder's host and set task to building
 - If Index Builder finish indexing without any error, they send us chunk_id with built state
   - We mark them as built in Index Builder relation
-  - TODO: ASSIGN TASK TO SERVER HERE
 - Otherwise:
   - They send us a chunk_id with error state.
   - We mark them as error.